-The details of the job description will help you to successfully match with the relevant profile in Bryq.
-A well structured job description will enable you to set up your Bryq profile.
+The details of the job description will help you to successfully match the relevant profile in Bryq.
+A well-structured job description will enable you to set up your Bryq profile.

-- Need to build more on the proposed Bryq profile to further match job requirements and company culture?
+Need to build more on the proposed Bryq profile to further match job requirements and company culture?
 Not a problem!
-You can copy and edit the profile to fine tune the cognitive skills or add on additional personality traits.
+You can copy and edit the profile to fine-tune the cognitive skills or add any additional personality traits.

-- Seeking to hire a people manager?
-Remember to enable the “leadership position” in the Bryq assessment.
+Seeking to hire a people manager?
+Remember to enable the “Leadership Effectiveness” indicator in the Bryq assessment.

 Step 5: Inviting candidates to the Bryq assessment

-We propose it is best to apply Bryq top of funnel to avoid manual processing of incoming resumes.
+We propose it's best to apply Bryq at the top of the funnel to avoid manual processing of incoming resumes.
 As the candidates complete the assessments, they are ranked among the pool of candidates that have been invited to take the assessment.
-The scores for each area assesses (cognitive and personality) show how closely the candidate matches the role and it makes it quite straightforward to determine who to interview.
+The scores for each area (cognitive and personality) show how closely the candidate matches the role, making it straightforward to determine who to interview.